mikepsinn/think-bynumbers-jekyll/_posts/2011-10-21-unrepresentative-democracy-government-by-millionaires-for-millionaires.md

   - salaries congress
   - wealth
 ---
 Our representative government is not socioeconomically representative of the governed.
-These bitches be gettin&#8217; paid!
+These bitches be gettin' paid!
 This begs the question, why so little bling on capitol hill?

 <p style="text-align: center;">
   <img class=" aligncenter" title="Unrepresentative Democracy - Government by the Millionaires and for the Millionaires" src="http://thinkbynumbers.org/wp-content/uploads/2011/10/Unrepresentative-Democracy-e1319168693378.jpg" alt="Graph Showing Percentage of Millionaires in Congress Compared to the General Public" width="500" height="442" />